-- 19. On a written request made to the Council's Monitoring Officer, the Council may grant a member a dispensation in respect of any interest described in that request which may relate to any registerable or non registerable interest.
-Requests for dispensations will be considered and, where appropriate, granted only in relation to the grounds and conditions set out in section 33 of the Localism Act 2011. - 20. and/or paragraph 19 - (a) housing, where you are a Council tenant provided the matter does not relate particularly to your tenancy or lease; - (b) school meals or school transport, where you are a parent or guardian of a child in full-time education or a parent governor of a school, unless the matter relates particularly to the school your child attends; - (c) statutory sick pay where you are in receipt of, or entitled to receipt of, such pay; - (d) an allowance, payment or indemnity given to members; - (e) any ceremonial honour given to members; and - (f) setting council tax or a precept under the Local Government Finance Act 1992.
+- 19. Paragraphs 16 to 18 do not apply if (i) you have a relevant dispensation under section 33 of the Localism Act 2011 or (ii) the matter in question relates to any of the following functions of the Council: - (a) housing, where you are a Council tenant provided the matter does not relate particularly to your tenancy or lease; - (b) school meals or school transport, where you are a parent or guardian of a child in full-time education or a parent governor of a school, unless the matter relates particularly to the school your child attends; - (c) statutory sick pay where you are in receipt of, or entitled to receipt of, such pay; - (d) an allowance, payment or indemnity given to members; - (e) any ceremonial honour given to members; and - (f) setting council tax or a precept under the Local Government Finance Act 1992.